Neonatal Nurse Practitioner (NNP) Recruiters

 From children's hospital Level IV NICUs to community Level III programs, we recruit across every hospital model — including transport-program NNP roles.

-How Our Neonatal Nurse Practitioner Search Process Works
+How a Neonatal Nurse Practitioner Search Actually Runs

-Replacement guarantee.
-Every placement carries a written replacement guarantee covering the initial employment period — if the placed nurse practitioner departs within the guarantee window we conduct a replacement search at no additional fee.
+Engagement is contingent — no upfront fee, no exclusivity required.
+Permanent placements carry a written replacement guarantee covering the initial employment period; if the placed nurse practitioner leaves inside the guarantee window we re-run the search at no additional fee.

 Neonatal Nurse Practitioner Salary Ranges (2026)